 Certificado de artista docente

 Discover the transformative power of teaching artistry and the vocation’s impact in creating arts education that is innovative and equitable.
-Apply to the new Teaching Artist Certificate program to develop the skills necessary to facilitate creative lessons with diverse learners in classroom, community and healthcare settings.
+Apply to the new Certificado de artista docente program to develop the skills necessary to facilitate creative lessons with diverse learners in classroom, community and healthcare settings.

-The Teaching Artist Certificate is a five-week, in-person summer program that offers holistic training in justice-oriented arts education pedagogy and business practices.
+El centro de artes Certificado de artista docente is a four-week, hybrid summer program that offers holistic training in justice-oriented arts education pedagogy and business practices.
 The curriculum emphasizes culturally responsive and inclusive teaching practices as well as the significance of arts engagement in fostering social and emotional growth.
 Through a combination of theory, coursework, fieldwork, networking opportunities and reflective evaluation, candidates gain personal and professional development that will prepare them for the many pathways of teaching artistry.

-The Teaching Artist Certificate program is a partnership between Rutgers University-Newark (RU–N) and New Jersey Performing Arts Center (NJPAC).
-The curriculum is facilitated by faculty from RU-N’s Urban Education department and Arts, Culture & Media department, NJPAC teaching artists and nationally-recognized experts in the field including author and teaching artist Eric Booth
+El centro de artes Certificado de artista docente program is a partnership between Rutgers University-Newark (RU–N) and New Jersey Performing Arts Center (NJPAC).
+The curriculum is facilitated by faculty from RU-N’s Urban Education department, NJPAC teaching artists and nationally-recognized experts in the field including author and teaching artist Eric Booth

 Candidate Qualifications

-• Artists who require foundations of educational, teaching, and learning methods and business practices.
-This program is not designed for experienced teaching artists.
+• This program is not designed for experienced classroom teachers and teaching artists.

 If you have any questions, please contact Shan Pulusan at spulusan@njpac.org.